netascode/ansible-dc-vxlan-example/README.md

 ### Step 4 - Install Ansible Galaxy Collection (default placement)

-The default placement of the ansible galaxy collections would be in your home directory under `.ansible/collections/ansible_collections/`.
+The default placement for Ansible Galaxy Collections is in your home directory under `.ansible/collections/ansible_collections/`.
 To install the collection in the default location run the following command:

 ```bash
 ansible-galaxy collection install -r requirements.yml
 ```

-### Step 5 - Install Ansible Galaxy collection (non-default placement)
+### Step 5 - Install Ansible Galaxy Collection (non-default placement)

-If you wish to install the galaxy collection inside the repository you are creating with this example repository, you can run the following command:
+If you wish to install the Galaxy Collection inside the repository you are creating with this example repository, you can run the following command:

 ```bash
 ansible-galaxy collection install -p collections/ansible_collections/ -r requirements.yml
 ```

-You will need to then configure your ansible.cfg file to point to the correct location of the collection.
+You will need to then configure your ansible.cfg file to point to the correct collection location.

 This sets the correct path for all the Python modules and libraries in the virtual environment that was created.
 If you look in that directory you will find the collections package locations.
-Here is the base ansible.cfg, you will need to adjust the `collections_path` to your environment paths:
+Below is the base `ansible.cfg` file.
+You will need to adjust the `collections_path` to your environment paths:

 ```bash
 [defaults]